 I have the right . . .

 - To take care of myself.
 This is not an act of selfishness.
-It will give me the capacity of taking better care of my relative.
+It will give me the capacity to take better care of my relative.

 - To seek help from others even though my relative may object.
 I recognize the limits of my own endurance and strength.

 - To maintain facets of my own life that do not include the person I care for, just as I would if he or she were healthy.
 I know that I do everything that I reasonably can for this person, and I have the right to do some things for myself.

 - To get angry, be depressed, and express other difficult feelings occasionally.